- Our Elimination Diet Experiments

 Think 3-minute movie trailer, not one-sentence critic review.

 It was hard to plan and pack lunches for my husband and second-grade son.

 I quickly realized for the first few days of an elimination diet that it’s a ton easier for the whole family to be together all day long.
 Especially for an elimination diet like GAPS when you’re eating soup all day!

 I’d highly recommend Friday as a “transition day” and Saturday as the first “real” day of your elimination diet.

 #3 Meal Planning is a Lifesaver when Cutting Foods!

-A little recipe organization and meal planning is great for any family, but it’s even more helpful to have an elimination diet meal plan.
-This way you know exactly what your family is eating at each meal, no scrambling around for last minute meals looking for allowed ingredients you don’t have.
+A little recipe organization and meal planning are great for any family, but it’s even more helpful to have an elimination diet meal plan.
+This way you know exactly what your family is eating at each meal, no scrambling around for last-minute meals looking for allowed ingredients you don’t have.